Operators

 # e.g. ∂z(u) differentiates each component of u with respect to z

-add_equation!(problem, "∂z(u)(z=0) = 0") # stress-free BC for vector field
+add_bc!(problem, "∂z(u)(z=0) = 0") # stress-free BC for a vector field

 This means you can apply ∂z, ∂x, etc. directly to vector fields in equations and boundary conditions without manually indexing components.
+Note that boundary conditions must be declared with add_bc!, not add_equation! — see Boundary Conditions.

 Implementation Details